-The constitution article 54 (2) requires the state to ensure the progressive implementation of the principle that at least five percent of the members of the public in elective and appointive bodies are persons with disabilities.
+- a) Article 54 (2) requires the State to ensure the progressive implementation of the principle that at least five percent of the members of the public in elective and appointive bodies are persons with disabilities.

-Thus, there is a statutory responsibility for public and private bodies and institutions for the employment of persons with disability.

-Article 55 (c) mandates the state to take measures including affirmative action programmes to ensure that the youth access employment.
-Article 56 provides room for the inclusion of minorities and the marginalised groups.
-It demands that they be represented in governance and other spheres of life, they be provided with special opportunities in educational and economic fields and access to employment and should have access to water, health services and infrastructure.

-Article 57 makes provisions for the older members of society.
+Thus, there is a statutory responsibility for public and private bodies and institutions. - Thus, there is a statutory responsibility for public and private bodies and institutions for the employment of persons with disability. - b) Article 55 (c) mandates the State to take measures including affirmative action programmes to ensure that the youth access employment. - c) Article 56 provides room for the inclusion of minorities and the marginalised groups.
+It demands that they be represented in governance and other spheres of life, they be provided with special opportunities in educational and economic fields and access to employment and should have access to water, health services and infrastructure. - d) Article 57 makes provisions for the older members of society.
 They are expected to be included fully in the affairs of the society; allowed to live in dignity and respect and be free from abuse and should receive reasonable care and assistance from their family and the state/county.